Ivo-Balbaert/mojodojo.dev/guides/decorators/noncapturing.md

     expression failed to parse (no further compiler diagnostics)

-You can fixing it by adding the `capturing` keyword:
+You can fix it by adding the `capturing` keyword:

 ```mojo